erikkjellgren/SlowQuant/README.md

 basisset;STO3G - See basissets below

+Initial Method;HF - Can be set to UHF (Only low spin and energy for UHF)

         ; INTEGRAL SETTINGS

 Cauchy-Schwarz Threshold;10 - Threshold for not calculating an ERI, given as 10^-x